dolunayozbilgin/Dolunay-Ozbilgin/README.md

 ## **Introduction**
 The main objective of this project is to analyze the relationship between chess-playing habits and cognitive skills such as reaction time,focus and memory.
 This study aims to determine whether consistent chess practice enhances cognitive performance, providing insights into potential cognitive benefits of chess engagement.

-## **Hypothesis**
-- **Null Hypothesis (H0):** There is no significant relationship between chess-playing time and cognitive improvement.
-Playing more chess does not significantly affect our cognitive capacity.
-- **Alternative Hypothesis (H1):** There is a significant relationship between chess-playing time and cognitive improvement.
-Increased chess-playing time is associated with better test results.

 ## **Methods**
 #### **Data Collection**